26 Navy personnel in Western Naval Command test positive for coronavirus

 As the outbreak triggered serious concerns, the Navy launched a large-scale contact tracing operation to track people who may have come in touch with the sailors.
-Almost all the residents of the residential building inside INS Angre are being tested for any possible infection, the sources said.
+Coronavirus tests were conducted on all the people of the residential building inside INS Angre, the sources said.
 Swab samples of 130 people living in the residential block were sent for testing out of which results of only 60 have come.
 The positive cases were out of the 60 samples, the sources said adding the number of positive cases may go up once results of remaining samples come.
 The infected sailors are currently undergoing treatment at INHS Ashwini, a naval hospital in Mumbai.

+In its statement, the Navy said all missions for coastal and offshore security continue as before.
+"Our assets continue to remain on patrol covering a vast oceanic swath from the Straits of Malacca in the East to Bab-el-Mandeb in the West, including undertaking Operation Sankalp to provide reassurance and protection to our merchant vessels and anti-piracy patrols in Gulf of Aden," it said.

-"Operational units are being maintained in readiness by following a 14 day quarantine routine to meet immediate contingencies, including assistance to civil authorities and friendly maritime neighbours," it said.
+The Navy said operational units are being maintained in readiness by following a 14 day quarantine routine to meet immediate contingencies.
 Sources said the Navy has ordered all its establishments to maintain highest precaution to protect the personnel from the virus infection.

 It is the first case of a sizeable number of military personnel being treated for COVID-19.
 The Indian Army has reported eight cases of the deadly virus so far.
 Last week, Navy Chief Admiral Karambir Singh, in a video message, told his personnel that vital operational assets such as ships and submarines must remain free from the virus.